 Growth in this sector is also high.
 As it is a very difficult job to enter in, it also provides high job security in recession times.

 3. Actuaries are highly specialized analysts and they use data, statistics, and analysis to lessen risk and uncertainties.
-It is a science that includes knowledge from various subjects.
+Moreover, it is a science that includes knowledge from various subjects.
 Like mathematics, probability theory, statistics, finance, economics, and computer science.

 Because of the work involved actuary is highly challenging and interesting.